Emergency Medical Technology

 An informal information session will be held at the Phoenix College located on the campus in the PS Building room 20.
 Attendance is not required but is strongly encouraged.
 Candidates and/or training Captains, EMS Chiefs and staff are welcome to attend with potential candidates.
 During this session program goals, expectations, and strategies for success in the written and oral process will be discussed.

-The written test will be conducted at Phoenix College in the PS Building rm 20 at 9:00 am.
+The written test will be conducted at Phoenix College in the PS Building room 20 at 9:00 am.
 The test will consist of 150 questions from the DOT EMT Basic curriculum including multiple choice and scenario based questions.
 Oral interviews will be scheduled and managed by the applicants sponsored fire department, and/or conducted by the Program Director.
-All Fire Departments will be asked to submit their candidate’s names for the applicant list by March 2, 2015 in order to begin document processing.
-This course begins August 15, 2015 at Phoenix College through June 20 2015.
+All Fire Departments will be asked to submit their candidate’s names for the applicant list by March 7, 2016 in order to begin document processing.
+This course begins August 20, 2016 at Phoenix College through June 18, 2016.

-**15-1 Paramedic Application Packet can be downloaded from the right hand side of the this webpage under downloads.**
+**16-1 Paramedic Application Packet can be downloaded from the right hand side of this webpage under downloads.**

 EMT Basic & EMT Advanced